 If you miss more than 20 percent of a class, then you are considered absent, otherwise you are just considered late.
-Your daily PC work will be used to determine if you participated in class enough to receive credit for attending; missing PC work will result in your being considered absent for the class.
+Your daily PN work may be used to determine if you participated in class enough to receive credit for attending; missing PN work will result in your being considered absent for the class.